 Slips, trips and falls might sound minor, but they can cause sprains, fractures and long-lasting damage to the back or joints.

-You could make a personal injury claim if your accident was caused by the owner or manager or a public place – such as a bar, restaurant, shop or supermarket.
+You could make a personal injury claim if your slip or trip accident was caused by the owner or manager of a public place – such as a bar, restaurant, shop or supermarket.

-After suffering from an injury, it can be useful to collect some details as these can help when it comes to making a compensation claim.
-We know it might not always be possible to do so, especially if your injuries were very severe – so if you don’t haven’t managed to get the details below then don’t worry, we can still help you.
+After suffering an injury, it can be useful to collect some details as these can help significantly with making a compensation claim.
+We know it might not always be possible to do so, especially if your injuries were very severe – so if you haven’t managed to get the details below then you don’t need to worry, a solicitor can still help you.

 If you can, you should do the following: